 …I never leave home without it).
 The number of times I have had to check battery connections, test the pins on the caravan plugs, confirm that the alternator was sending a good charge to the Anderson plug… Mine even has a temperature prong – perfect for testing the internal temperature of a camp oven roast.
 A good tip is to carry spare batteries, too.
 A test lamp is also handy for determining the presence or absence of an electrical current when switching a source on and off.

 And, just in case, add these in too – there’s always a just in case!

 ODDS AND SODS (you will use these one day)

 It’s generally the odds and sods that take up all the space, but it is better to include these items than leave them behind.
 You just never know when you may need:

-- A container of spare nuts, bolts & screws of various sizes & lengths
+A container of spare nuts, bolts & screws of various sizes and lengths